CodingLooHee/PyCalc/README.md

 # PyCalc
 This program is my personal calculator.
+It is use to quickly calculate and test something.

-I am a noob at coding so it isn't that good.
+I am a newbie btw.